 “We’ll keep playing around with the traps, experimenting with different lures and set-ups,” Mayer concluded.
 “We know they’re here, so we’ll just keep on trying.”

-A bobcat sits next to a trap in South Kingstown set by URI and DEM researchers so they can capture and track local bobcats.
-(Photo courtesy of Amy Gottfried Mayer.)
+1. A bobcat next to a trap set by researchers to capture, then track local bobcats.
+(Courtesy of Amy Gottfried Mayer.)